jasbi/jasbi_dissertation/README.md

 5. Open the main Rmarkdown file "index.Rmd" and press Knit.

 When the Rmd file renders with no error, you will see a folder created as "_book/".
 Inside the folder you will find the dissertation pdf file as "thesis.pdf".
-If you see any errors/problems while reproducing our work or if you have any questions please do not hesitate to contact me.
+If you see any errors/problems while reproducing this work or if you have any questions please do not hesitate to contact me.
 My email is available on my website: [masoudjasbi.com](masoudjasbi.com)

 ## Session Info